 - Fill out as many profile sections as possible, from your “Volunteer Experience” to “Accomplishments”

-As your career evolves over time, so should your profile.
+As your career evolves, so should your profile.
 Regularly take the time to update your work and educational experiences.

 5. Join Relevant Communities

 Networking doesn’t need to happen solely within the course platform.
-Join industry-specific networking groups online, follow your school’s social media accounts, or research whether your program offers relevant meetups in your area.
-For example, Community enables HBS Online participants and other business-minded professionals to connect in-person in cities all over the world.
+Join industry-specific networking groups online, follow your school’s social media accounts, and research whether your program offers relevant meetups in your area.

 6. Find Ways to Follow Up

-Building your professional network is just the beginning.
-You also need to maintain that network.
 Set aside time every month or two to reconnect with your contacts.
-Consider sharing an article that reminded you of them or a relevant webinar you think is worthy of watching.
-Or say congratulations if you spot exciting news published about their company or saw they recently started a new job or took on additional responsibilities within their current company.
+Consider sharing an article that reminded you of them or a relevant webinar you think is worth watching.
+Or say congratulations if you spot exciting news published about their company or that they recently started a new job or took on additional responsibilities within their current organization.
 Those small gestures can go a long way in sustaining relationships.

 The Value of Networking

-If you’re interested in pursuing an online education, explore our online course catalog and discover how you can advance your career.
+If you’re interested in pursuing an online education, explore our course catalog, and download our free e-book on how to advance your career with essential business skills.